omahs/imx-docs/docs/sdk-docs/core-sdk-ts/core-sdk-migration-guide.md

 ## Learn how to migrate to the Core Typescript SDK

 The Core TypeScript SDK was released recently to make integrating with ImmutableX more straightforward and intuitive.
-We have iterated on the interface design for a while and have landed on a new interface that we’re excited to unveil and maintain over a long time.
+We listened to a lot of your feedback, spent much time iterating on the interface of the Core SDK and have landed on a new interface that we’re excited to unveil and maintain over a long time.

 Our old [imx-sdk-js](https://www.npmjs.com/package/@imtbl/imx-sdk) is bloated, unintuitive and hard to grok.
 It’s worth investing the time to migrate from the imx-sdk-js over to the new Core SDK.

 ## Why should you migrate?

-The new Core SDK is vastly improved when working with the ImmutableX API from the backend.
+The new Core SDK is vastly improved when working with the ImmutableX API.
 It's easy to understand and use.
 The new Core SDK’s improvement statistics speak for themselves:

-* Hand-written code reduced from 10,589 lines to 2,365 lines (78% 📉)
+* Hand-written code reduced from 10,589 lines to 2,365 lines (down 78% 📉)
-* Package size reduced from 1.9MB to 668kB (65% 📉)
+* Package size reduced from 1.9MB to 668kB (down 65% 📉)
-* Minified package size reduced from 575kB to 195kB (67% 📉)
+* Minified package size reduced from 575kB to 195kB (down 67% 📉)
-* External dependencies reduced from 42 to 9 (79% 📉)
+* External dependencies reduced from 42 to 9 (down 79% 📉)
-* The number of publicly-exposed functions wasreduced from hundreds to just 45 via one ImmutableX class, making it easy to understand all the functionality on offer.
+* The number of publicly-exposed functions was reduced from hundreds to just 45 via one ImmutableX class, making it easy to understand all the functionality on offer.
 * The confusing fp-ts library has been completely eradicated.

 ## When should you migrate?